 - A minimum cumulative 3.5 GPA is required.

-- Applicants must complete a mandatory online pre-application workshop.
+- Applicants must complete a mandatory online pre-application information survey.

 - Students must present their project or research at the CSUNPosium or a professional conference in the Spring 2022 term.